tweyseo/Mirana/wrapper/README.md

 ## **TODO**

-1. typeChecking, autotest and more wrapper to be implemented later.
+1. checker, autotest and more wrapper to be implemented later.